apache/trafficserver/doc/admin/reverse-proxy-http-redirects.en.rst

 server, the browser connects to Traffic Server rather than the origin server.
 For additional information, see `HTTP Reverse Proxy`_.

-.. note: To avoid a DNS conflict, the origin server’s hostname and its advertised hostname must not be the same.
+.. note:: To avoid a DNS conflict, the origin server’s hostname and its advertised hostname must not be the same.

 HTTP Reverse Proxy
 ==================